RobbyPee/Bosch-Smart-System-Ebike-Garmin-Android/readme.md

 ## Where to start understanding code?

-Most of the relevant code is located here [BoschEbikeMonitorAndroidApp/app/src/main/java/com/RobPlow/BoschEbikeMonitor]
+Most of the relevant code is located [here](BoschEbikeMonitorAndroidApp/app/src/main/java/com/RobPlow/BoschEbikeMonitor)

 # TO DO LIST